nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmmcxl255/driver_examples/romapi/runbootloader/example_board_readme.md

 Prepare the Demo
 ===============
-1. Connect a USB Type-C cable between the host PC and the LPC-Link USB port (J16) on the target board.
+1. Connect a USB Type-C cable between the host PC and the MCU-Link USB port (J16) on the target board.
 2. Open a serial terminal with the following settings:
     - 115200 baud rate
     - 8 data bits